ermlikeyeah/ermlikeyeah.github.io/_posts/2020-10-31-weeknote-week-monday-26-october-to-friday-30-october-2020.markdown

 An intro for some of the team to [the gov prototype kit](https://govuk-prototype-kit.herokuapp.com) and [the gov design system](https://design-system.service.gov.uk) was top of my list to of things to do once I'd got some design work out of the way.
 There's no mystique to these things, lower the barriers for entry (which the kit and design system help with massively) but at the same time they're tools for designing.
 Always always keep a mindfulness on better designing to do good design work.

 The last working afternoon of the week featured the words "typeface", "grids", "spacing" as well as discussing the meaning of colours (as long as you can see colours) -- which made a refreshing change.
 Designing, at least the designing I mainly do these days, doesn't dip its toe into that pool too much, enough.

+Typically just as things are getting super interesting on the local gov project my time on it is going down.
+But live in the moment and enjoy while you can, eh.

 I did a little work and promoting the second local gov research and design meet-up.
 We did the first earlier this month, initially just Annie and I putting some time in the diary to chat and inviting others.
 It ballooned quite quickly, 25 people on the call on the end.
 In the first meet we put down some topics to talk about, voted, and talked through.
 We decided to lookinto design systems and playboos in the second meet, so here we are.
 There are already 35 people signed up.
 We are doing it remotely, Thursday 5 November, from 1pm GMT until 2pm GMT.
 You can ["book a place" on Eventbrite](https://www.eventbrite.co.uk/e/local-gov-research-and-design-meet-up-number-2-tickets-126032475527).
 Come!